wavefrontHQ/docs/pages/doc/trace_data_details.md

   Wavefront derives trace-level metrics from each trace's root span and end span.
 (If a trace has multiple root spans, the earliest is used.)
 You need to [query for trace-level metrics](#querying-for-red-metrics) to visualize them.

 **Note:** For traces that consist entirely of synchronous member spans, trace-level RED metrics are equivalent to the corresponding operation-level RED metrics.
-For trace that have asynchronous member spans, trace-level RED metrics provide more accurate measures of trace duration, especially when a trace's root span ends before a child span.
+For traces that have asynchronous member spans, trace-level RED metrics provide more accurate measures of trace duration, especially when a trace's root span ends before a child span.

 ### Predefined Charts
 Wavefront automatically generates charts to display the auto-derived RED metrics for a particular service.
 To view these charts: